mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 > What kind of people were the Ancient Emperors?

-That means, what kind of people were the Ancient Emperors before Baso (Setchō?)
-Zen Master.
+That means, what kind of people were the Ancient Emperors before Baso Zen Master.
 And [Buddhas](glossary#buddha) and patriarchs, and all beings, and [enlightenment](glossary#enlightenment) and delusion, and life and death – what are [they]?
 What are *you* for?
 Whatever you say – “paradise,” and “health,” and “enlightenment, [nirvana](glossary#nirvana),” whatever you say – for Baso who was about to die, what is useful?
 That is the meaning of this verse, “What kind of people were the Ancient Emperors?”

 >> Too lofty.